SONS OF AL-RASHID

 Under al-Mamun Baghdad was at its most brilliant.
 Poetry (the chief of the arts to the Arabs) flourished as never before (inspired by the innovations of Abu Nawas) - but so did philosophy, theology, astronomy, medicine and law.
 He - or his father - is often credited with founding of a "House of Wisdom" (Bait al-Hikma).
 This was almost certainly not a "university" dedicated to translation.
 Nevertheless, much translation of foreign, especially scientific and philosophical Greek works - Aristotle, Plato, Hippocrates and Galen - was taking place at this time, encouraged by the Abbasid caliphs.
 In mathematics there were world-changing discoveries: the concept of zero, algebra, and trigonometry .

 An embassy of scholars to Mamun (on right) from Byzantine emperor Theophilus (on left)

 Mamun was also interested in religious reform - his intellectual qualities and his admiration for Greek philosophers led him to promote a variant version of Islam, known as Mu'tazilism.
 The Mutazilites wanted an Islam founded on reason and logic: in particular they argued that if the Quran is God's word, it could not have existed until God created it.
 Similarly evil was not something defined by scripture, but right and wrong, and thus justice, could be established through reason.
 Mamun somewhat undermined his position by instituting a kind of inquisition (Mihna) against those who disagreed with him.
-His campaigns against Christian Byzantium in the last years of his reign were actually a more effective way of uniting Islam!
+He named as his successor Ali al-Rida, a descendant of Ali, whom he married to his daughter: he hoped thereby to reunite the two conflicted factions in Islam.
+Inconveniently he died, and the project was abandoned.
+His campaigns against Christian Byzantium in the last years of his reign were probably a more effective way of trying to unite Islam!